top of page

 When something or someone inhabits a particular space, it means they reside, dwell, or make that place their home.
 Inhabiting implies a more permanent or sustained presence rather than a temporary or transient state.
 It involves actively occupying or settling in an area, establishing a habitat or residence.
 The verb "inhabit" can be applied to various contexts, including the natural world, where certain species inhabit specific ecosystems or habitats, or in the context of human populations, referring to people living in cities, towns, or regions.
 It signifies a connection between an organism or individual and their chosen or designated living space, emphasizing the relationship between an entity and its environment.

-Example sentences of inhabit
+Example sentences containing inhabit

 1. Many rare species inhabit the Amazon rainforest.